By sennder team, 9 minute read

-Are they particular types of trucks or goods that you want to work with?
+Are their particular types of trucks or particular types of goods that you want to work with?

 What will set your company apart from the rest?

-After your plan is clear, you'll need to legally establish your business and obtain resources that confirm your company's identity, such as tax ID numbers, business bank accounts, and insurance plans.
+Once your plan is laid out, you'll need to legally establish your business and obtain resources that confirm your business name and company's identity such as tax ID numbers, business bank accounts, and insurance plans.

-The process and requirements can vary from country to country, but generally, in Europe, you'll need the following to get started:
+The process can vary from country to country, so make sure to look into local requirements.
+That said, generally in Europe you'll need the following to get started:

 certificate of incorporation